BEIJING (Reuters) - In 1981, five years after his death, China’s ruling Communist Party began to save history from Mao Zedong.

 That does not make it meaningless, though.

-"The erasure of 'Mao Zedong Thought' with the continued presence of the party erase the guarantee - however notional, however rhetorical, however far-fetched - of the arrival of socialism somewhere down the road," she said.
+"The erasure of 'Mao Zedong Thought' with the continued presence of the party would erase the guarantee - however notional, however rhetorical, however far-fetched - of the arrival of socialism somewhere down the road," she said.

 “If you take out ‘Mao Zedong Thought’, then the regime not only has no electoral legality, but would also have no historical legality.
 Where will its legitimacy come from?” he said.